 Alvopetro is committed to having a positive impact on the communities impacted by its operations and on its employees.
-Alvopetro commenced natural gas production in 2020, the first step in the Company's long-term strategy to unlock the natural gas potential in the state of Bahia in Brazil.
-With over 18 months of production, the Company is now generating cash flows and is committed to ensuring sustainability of the business over the long-term.
-Sustainability implies consistent economic returns that enable the Company to pursue its long-term strategy while ensuring adherence to its code of conduct and corporate values.
+Since commencing natural gas production in July 2020, the Company has been steadily generating cash flows and is committed to ensuring sustainability of the business over the long-term.
+Sustainability to Alvopetro implies consistent economic returns that enable the Company to pursue its long-term strategy while ensuring adherence to its code of conduct and corporate values.
 Alvopetro's current focus on natural gas uniquely positions it to contribute to reductions in emissions to the extent it is able to achieve its long-term strategy to increase the overall natural gas production in Bahia state, as end users can switch to natural gas from fuel oil.